-Mountain Brook, Pike Road, Chelsea: These cities aren’t just some of the best places to live in Alabama.
-They are also home to some of the richest people in the Heart of Dixie.
+Mountain Brook, Pike Road, Helena: These cities aren’t just some of the best places to live in Alabama.
+They are also home to some of the richest people in the Heart Of Dixie.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in Alabama share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

-For more on how we calculated the top ten, read on or skip to the end for the full list.
-Oh, and the poorest place in Alabama?
-That would be Selma.
+For more on how we calculated the top ten, read on or skip to the end for the full list of the richest cities in Alabama.

-The first thing that comes to most people’s minds when they think about determining the richest places is simply how much people earn.
+The first thing that comes to most people’s minds when they think about determining the richest places is to simply identify personal incomes.
 After all, rich people have really high salaries.

 - Poverty Level

 - Median Household Income

 - Unemployment Rate

 Median household income is the most digestible way to understand how rich a place really is.
 The unemployment rate tries to capture the prospects for more people to become rich.
 If more people are employed, the richer the future looks.